psychemedia/pentrich-uprising/tellings/60_folly-at-folly-hall.md

 ...

 ```

+## On Trial — York Lammas Assizes, 1817

 A comprehensive report, largely reprinted from a report in the Leeds Mercury of [Saturday 26 July 1817](https://www.britishnewspaperarchive.co.uk/viewer/bl/0000076/18170726/012/0003), also appeared in the *Carlisle Patriot*.
 It describes the trial on Friday, July 25th, 1817, of several men for stealing arms (Joseph Sykes, Isaac Johnson, Joshua Thewlis, Abraham Oldham*, John Oldham, Benjamin Donkersly, George Taylor, and Benjamin Shaw (the latter two not yet caught)), and on the Saturday for riotously assembling on June 9th and firing at David Alexander (Benjamin Lockwood, George Woffenden, John Wilson, and Joseph Jysop).